ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 - It is free for public projects.
 - It is compatible with any CI provider.
-- It ensures that the hooks versions are up to date.
+- It ensures that hook versions are up to date.
 - Any changes performed by the hooks are committed back to the repository.
-- Reduces the time spent running CI by caching the hooks used.
+- It reduces CI run times by caching the hooks used.

-To use the `pre-commit.ci`_ tool, you must have a ``.pre-commit-config.yaml`` for your repository.
+To use the `pre-commit.ci`_ tool, you must have a ``.pre-commit-config.yaml`` file for your repository.
 Next, you should request the `PyAnsys Core team <pyansys_core_email_>`_ to enable the `pre-commit.ci`_ tool for your repository.